Tuition and Credit

 School of Continuing Education Credit

 The NEC School of Continuing Education offers SCE credit, which is distinct from NEC undergraduate or graduate credit, issued by the College Division.
 Each SCE credit is equal to 14-15 hours of instruction.
 In the case of private lessons, each 15-hour semester earns four credits, due to the concentration of study.
 The NEC School of Continuing Education is accredited by the New England Association of Schools and Colleges.
 SCE credits may be applied to SCE certificate programs or transferred to outside institutions.
-Students who successfully complete the General, Advanced or Jazz Certificate programs in the School of Continuing Education and are accepted to New England Conservatory's College programs as an undergraduate or graduate student (a separate application is required) may apply to have up to four credits transferred towards elective credit in the college.
+Students who successfully complete the Certificate of Merit, Certificate of Professional Studies or Jazz Certificate programs in the School of Continuing Education and are accepted to New England Conservatory's College programs as an undergraduate or graduate student (a separate application is required) may apply to have up to four credits transferred towards elective credit in the college.
 Transfer credit will be evaluated in accordance with the guidelines in the NEC College Catalog.
 SCE courses offer an excellent preparation for students planning to enter a college music degree program but are not formal prerequisites for the NEC College Division.

 Enrolling for Credit

 Students taking courses for credit must have a high school diploma or the equivalent.
 They participate in all class work and projects, take examinations, receive a letter grade upon completion of course requirements, and may request transcripts.
 They must meet each instructor's attendance expectations and achieve a grade of "C" or higher for any course in order to fulfill certificate program credit requirements.

 Enrolling for Non-Credit

 Students taking courses for non-credit observe and participate in most classroom work.
 However, they do not take examinations or receive grades, and they may request only non-credit transcripts.